jspecify/jspecify/docs/user-guide.md

 ## `@NullMarked`

 The `@NullMarked` annotation indicates that references can't be null in its scope, unless their types are explicitly marked `@Nullable`.
-If applied to a package then its scope is all the code in the package.
-If applied to a class or interface then its scope is all the code in that class or interface.
+If applied to a module or package then its scope is all the code in the module or package.
+Similarly, if applied to a class then its scope is all the code in that class.
-TODO: mention modules.
-First use of `interface`, before `class` subsumed all type declarations.

 ```java
 @NullMarked